 |Allow course themes|

-Each Editing Trainer may select their course theme via the Force theme option on the course settings page.
-The course will always be displayed in the theme specified in the course setting, with user and site themes being overridden.
+Each editing trainer may select their course theme via the Force theme option on the course settings page.
+The course will always be displayed in the theme specified in the course setting, with user and the site themes being overridden.

 Course themes will not be mobile or tablet device optimised unless the option Enable device detection is disabled (unchecked).

 If you enable this option, themes can be set at the category level with all child categories and courses inherit this theme unless they have specifically set their own theme.

 Category themes can be used to visually distinguish subject areas or training providers.

 Enabling category themes may affect performance, as it will result in a few extra database queries on each page, so only turn this on if you need it.